aienx/cloud-devops/README.md

-# DevOps Project: Dockerized Python Url Flask App
+# DevOps Dockerized Python Url Flask App

 This project depicts the deployment of a Python Flask app using Docker.